Demographics of Kenya

-The Demographics of Kenya is monitored by the Kenyan National Bureau of Statistics.
+The Demographics of Kenya is monitored by the Kenya National Bureau of Statistics.
 Kenya is a multi-ethnic state in East Africa.
 Its total population was at 47,558,296 as of the 2019 census.

 A national census was conducted in 1999, although the results were never released.
 A new census was undertaken in 2009, but turned out to be controversial, as the questions about ethnic affiliation seemed inappropriate after the ethnic violence of the previous year.
 Preliminary results of the census were published in 2010.